knipknap/better-tool-library/docs/shape.md

    ![Shape labels in BTL](shape-labels.png)

+   To do this in Inkscape, start by clicking the label (text element) in the Inkscape canvas.

+   > **Warning**
+   > Make sure that you have actually selected the label and not just a group that
-   Start by clicking the label.
+   > contains the label.

-1. Open the object properties by pressing Shift+Ctrl+o.
+1. Open the object properties by pressing `Shift+Ctrl+o`.

 1. In the ID field, enter the FreeCAD attribute name.
 However, you have to translate the attribute name as follows:
     * Before every capital letter, insert an underscore.
     * Lowercase everything.
-    * For example, CuttingEdgeHeight in FreeCAD becomes `cutting_edge_height` in Inkscape.
+    * For example, `CuttingEdgeHeight` in FreeCAD becomes `cutting_edge_height` in Inkscape.

       ![Inkscape object properties](inkscape-properties.png)

 That's it.
 Now you can place both files in your tool library path into the `shapes/` subfolder.
+Once you re-open BTL and press "+" to add a new tool, the Shape Browser opens.
+Your new shape should show up under the "My Tools" section in that window (on the bottom).

-You may also consider contributing your new tool to BTL - just send a pull request or open an issue with the files attached.
+Also consider contributing your new tool to BTL - just send a pull request or open an issue with the files attached.